uwidia/EIHR-PROT/README.md

 ## Installation

-To run CA-PFP on your protein sequence dataset or reproduce the model's training steps, perform the following installation steps.
+To run EIHR-PROT on your protein sequence dataset or reproduce the model's training steps, perform the following installation steps.

 ### 1. Install `uv`